ccwang92/embryoTracker/README.md

 4. Use Qt to compile the code by opening the .pro file.

 5. A sample data and analysis results can be found [here](https://drive.google.com/file/d/1h4X6FDUYXzntEM5IVhjifqZODHooDw6E/view?usp=sharing).
-Run the software, click File->Import image stack....
+Run the software, click File->Import image stack... .
 From the prompt window, select any tif file in the sample data and then enjoy.

 <!-- Here are the specs of the PC currently for software development for reference: CPU i5-6600 CPU @ 3.30GHz; Mem 48GB; GPU GeForce GTX 1050 Ti; Hard drive 2T SSD. -->